Q: What is creativity?

 - Photo from my collection

 Technical learning was fast.
 Soon SMS tests were made in Nokia Beijing HePingLi Lab.
-When Chinese Internet portals learned about text messaging, their curiosity won and word went around.
+When Chinese Internet portals learned about text messaging, phones begun to beep.
+Their curiosity won and word went around.
 We provided them European SMS success stories to study about and they liked it.

 China Mobile accepted technical trial to connect SMSC element into mobile network for Internet content.
 Many twists and turns followed as Chinese wanted to standardize SMS services and introduced complex and cumbersome rules which almost managed to kill interest onto SMS.